Björn Thorsteinsson

-Björn Thorsteinsson (born 7 January 1940) is an Icelandic chess player, and two times Icelandic Chess Championship winner (1967, 1975).
+Björn Thorsteinsson (born 7 January 1940), Icelandic Björn Þorsteinsson, is an Icelandic chess player, and two times Icelandic Chess Championship winner (1967, 1975).

 Biography

 From the early 1960s to the mid-1970s Björn Thorsteinsson was one of the leading Icelandic chess players.
 He twice won Icelandic Chess Championships: in 1967 and 1975.

 Björn Thorsteinsson played for Iceland in the Chess Olympiads: